 (b) Calculating Facility GHG Emissions Relative to Thresholds.
 For facilities for which an emissions-based applicability threshold is specified in section 95101(a)(1), the operator must calculate emissions for comparison to applicable thresholds as specified below:

-(1) For the purpose of computing emissions relative to the 25,000 metric ton CO₂e threshold specified in section 95812 of the cap-and-trade regulation, operators must include all covered emissions of CO₂, CH₄, and N₂O.
+(1) For the purpose of computing emissions relative to the 25,000 metric ton CO₂e threshold specified in section 95812 of the Cap-and-Invest Regulation, operators must include all covered emissions of CO₂, CH₄, and N₂O.

 (2) For the purpose of computing emissions relative to the 10,000 metric ton CO₂e threshold for reporting applicability specified in section 95101(a), operators must include emissions of CO₂, CH₄ and N₂O from stationary combustion sources and process emissions, but may exclude any vented and fugitive emissions from the estimate.
 Petroleum and natural gas system facilities identified under section 95101(e) must include all flaring emissions in the 10,000 metric ton CO₂e threshold determination.
 If all the CO₂, CH₄, and N₂O emissions emitted within the reporting entity’s facility boundary, including vented and fugitive emissions, exceed the 25,000 metric ton CO₂e threshold specified in sections 95103(a) and 95103(f), the reporting entity is not eligible for the abbreviated reporting option provided in section 95103(a) and must submit an emissions data report pursuant to the full requirements of this Article, including obtaining verification services pursuant to section 95103(f).